jedisct1/c-blind-rsa-signatures/README.md

 ## Dependencies

-This implementation requires OpenSSL or BoringSSL.
+This implementation requires OpenSSL (1.1.x or 3.x.y) or BoringSSL.

 ## Usage